dahliasan/ses-pup-dispersal/docs/methods.md

 2. We computed cumulative mean bearings for both seals and particles over time.
 3. We implemented a sliding window approach to calculate mean bearings, using a window of 5 time points before and after each location.

 To classify seals as "following" or "not following" currents, we compared the overall mean bearing of each seal to the corresponding particle trace.
 Seals with a mean bearing within 45 degrees of the particle trace mean bearing were classified as "following" currents.
+This 45-degree threshold was chosen because it represents a reasonable compromise between strict alignment with currents and allowing for some deviation due to other factors influencing seal movement (e.g., foraging behavior, individual preferences).

 Statistical Analysis